 Making Money Online

-The Internet has made it easier than ever to make money from the comfort of your own home.
+The Internet has made it easier than ever to make money from home.
 Since there are so many ways you can make money online, you might want to start here.
-This is the first of three sections on how to make money at home.
-It will focus on how you can earn money using your talents to produce content for others.

-One of the most flexible and quickest opportunities is to answer online surveys.
-This can be an excellent option even if you only have 10 or 15 minutes to spare, as that’s the average length of most surveys.
-Of course, you can take as many services each week as you desire.
+Online surveys are one of the most flexible side hustles.
+You name the time you want to spend answering surveys and get paid.
+This can be an excellent option even if you have 10 or 15 minutes to spare.
+That’s the average amount of time you’ll need for most surveys.
+Of course, you can take as many surveys as you desire each week.

 2. Get Paid to Complete Tasks Online

 If you want to get paid for your online activity, check out Swagbucks.
 You earn points for these activities: